xxx/fakeimage/README.md

 Multiple image formats are supported.
 Just add an extension to the size (e.g. `http://localhost:4567/300x200.gif`) to get that format. png (default), gif, and jpg are supported currently.

 See [the ImageMagick documentation](http://www.imagemagick.org/script/color.php#color_names) for the canonical list of colors.
-Only actual color names are supported.
-Hex codes, etc. will fail.
+Hex colors are also supported, but with the # replaced with a !, like `http://localhost:4567/400x300?color=!849593` In the future, hex colors may be the sole representation of colors.

 Copyright
 =========